gniewomir/nestjs-oauth-authorization-server/README.md

 It will:
 * create or recreate container named `postgres_test` and run it on port 5432
   * data will be removed
-* build project and run migrations against it
+* build project and run migrations against db it

 ## Migrations
 ```shell